rooka-ai/take-home/README.md

 You may leave a message explaining your coding choices, but it's not necessary.
 Testing framework isn't installed, so instead just explain whether you think it's a good or bad idea to write tests for this feature or how to approach it.

+## Answer to the question

+**Question:** Testing framework isn't installed, so instead just explain whether you think it's a good or bad idea to write tests for this feature or how to approach it.

+**Answer:** Writing tests is a good idea to ensure functionality and prevent future bugs.
+The focus should be on:

+- **State changes**: `toggleExpandCard`, `deleteCard`, `revealDeletedCards`.
+- **User interactions**: buttons and actions triggered by clicks.
+- **Rendering**: verify correct UI updates after state changes or actions.